joerivanarkel/AzureCosmosDB/README.md

 ## Working with Cosmos DB

-Working with Cosmos DB is done through the CosmosClient from the `Microsoft.Azure.Cosmos` package.
+Working with Cosmos DB is done through the CosmosClient from the `Microsoft.Azure.Cosmos` NuGet package.
 Using this i call the `GetDatabase()` and the `GetContainer()` methods to fill these variables.
-In the constructor i call for the strings: DatabaseId, the name of the Database, ContainerId, the name of the container, and the Connectiobstring, to connect to the Cosmos DB Account.
+In the constructor i call for the strings: DatabaseId, the name of the Database, ContainerId, the name of the container, and the Connectionstring, to connect to the Cosmos DB Account.

 ```csharp
 private CosmosClient _cosmosClient;